We HEART Elliot Grace

-On May 2nd, we walk in honor of Elliot Grace -- and so many other children and adults like her.
-We walk for people - like you and me - who were born with special hearts through no fault of thier own.
+On May 2nd, we walk (virtually) in honor of Elliot Grace -- and so many other children and adults like her.
+We walk for people - like you and me - who were born with special hearts through no fault of their own.
 They had no choice but we do have a choice.
 By walking and donating to the Children's Heart Foundation - we can do our small part to fund research and raise awareness about CHD for Elliot and millions of others!
 We can give them a present and a future - this heart walk gives them a voice and a face to the world.

-Melissa, Elliot & Team
+Melissa & Team

 FOOD FOR THOUGHT:

 - CHDs (congenital heart defects) are the most common birth defects.

 - CHDs occur in almost 1% of births - that's 1 in 110 children.

 - An approximate 100-200 deaths are due to unrecognized heart disease in newborns each year.
 These numbers exclude those dying before diagnosis.

 - Nearly 40,000 infants in the U.S. are born each year with CHDs.